Medusa-ML/.github/profile/README.md

 ## 💬 Contributing

 Want to join our amazing community?
-Here's how:

-* 📧 Send an email to [medusa@bradflaugher.com](mailto:medusa@bradflaugher.com)
-* 💬 Join our Discord server at [https://discord.gg/bEPkfhbwE4](https://discord.gg/bEPkfhbwE4)
+Join our Discord server at [https://discord.gg/bEPkfhbwE4](https://discord.gg/bEPkfhbwE4)

 ## 💖 Support the Project